__________________________________________________________________

 (the time the earth makes one orbit of the sun).
 Chinese and Jewish calendars

-equalise the lunar and solar year lengths the same way, by a thirteenth month
+balance lunar and solar year lengths the same way—adding a thirteenth month

-added whenever needed.
-This works out practically in a nineteen-year cycle
+whenever needed.
+This works out practically in a nineteen-year cycle, wherein

-wherein twelve years of every nineteen years have 12 months and seven years
+twelve years in nineteen years have 12 months and seven years have 13 months.

-have 13 months.
-Nineteen years contain 235 lunar months; so in this way the
+Nineteen years contain 235 lunar months.
+So in this way the moon keeps time,

-moon keeps time, and the sun keeps time, and the years keep to the seasons.
+and the sun keeps time, and the years stay in harmony with the seasons.

-new moon is set apart as a holiday or special day in both
+Every new moon is set apart as a holiday or special day in both traditions.

 friends.
 New moon observance will be in effect in God’s kingdom; Eze.
 46:1,3.